Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference: Evaluation of KV-Cloak

-The reconstruction accuracy of the injection attack is generally lower than that of the collision attack, and it requires access to the complete KV-cache from all layers.
-However, its key advantage is speed: the attack's execution time is equivalent to a single inference step, making it significantly faster than the iterative collision attack.
-Moreover, the existence of this attack vector imposes an additional requirement on any defense mechanism: it must ensure that a protected KV-cache is rendered unintelligible even to a standard, unprotected LLM.

-\subsection{Evaluation of KV-Cloak}
+\section{Evaluation of KV-Cloak}

-\subsubsection{Experimental Settings}
+\subsection{Experimental Settings}

-In order to comprehensively evaluate our proposed KV-Cloak scheme, this section presents a systematic comparison against two baselines: \textbf{(1)} a standard, unprotected system (Plaintext) and \textbf{(2)} a defense based on differential privacy with Gaussian noise (DP).
-Our evaluation is structured around three core dimensions: Security, Model Accuracy, and Performance Overhead.
-The results demonstrate that KV-Cloak is the only solution that provides robust security protection with acceptable performance overhead, all without sacrificing model accuracy.
+We perform a systematic evaluation across three dimensions: \textit{Security}, \textit{Model Accuracy}, and \textit{Performance Overhead}.
+To benchmark the efficacy of KV-Cloak, we compare it against three distinct baselines: \textbf{(1)} a standard, unprotected system (Plaintext), \textbf{(2)} a defense based on differential privacy with Gaussian noise (DP), and \textbf{(3)} a defense via standard cryptographic encryption (AES).

-In our KV-Cloak, the obfuscation involves matrix multiplication of KV-cache blocks with invertible secret matrices $S$ and $M$, along with the addition of a random mask $A$. \begin{itemize}[leftmargin=*] \item \textbf{Block Size:} To ensure compatibility with the PagedAttention mechanism used in modern inference engines like vLLM, we experimented with common block sizes: 16, 32, and 64. \item \textbf{Invertible Matrices $S,M$:} To avoid precision loss from matrix inversion during de-obfuscation, we sample $S$ and $M$ from the space of orthogonal matrices. \item \textbf{Additive Mask $A$ and Padding:} The values in the mask $A$ and the padding for incomplete blocks are kept small to minimize their impact on numerical precision.
-We sample the elements of $A$ from the range $[3\theta_K, 4\theta_K]$ and use a value of $1.5\theta_K$ for padding.
-Here, $\theta_K$ is the maximum absolute value observed in the K-cache elements when inferring on an excerpt from ``The Bitter Lesson''.
-The same methodology is applied for the V-cache. \end{itemize}
+\partitle{KV-Cloak Configuration} Our implementation involves matrix multiplications with invertible secret matrices $S$ and $M$, and an additive mask $A$.
+We configure these parameters to balance security and numerical stability: \begin{itemize}[leftmargin=*] \item \textbf{Block Size $b$:} To maintain compatibility with the PagedAttention mechanism (e.g., vLLM), we experimented with standard block sizes of $b \in \{16, 32, 64\}$. \item \textbf{Secret Matrices $S,M$:} To minimize precision loss during the matrix inversion required for de-obfuscation, we sample $S$ and $M$ strictly from the orthogonal group. \item \textbf{Additive Mask $A$ and Padding:} To preserve numerical precision, the additive mask $A$ and padding values are magnitude-constrained.
+We sample elements of $A$ uniformly from $[3\theta_K, 4\theta_K]$ and set padding to $1.5\theta_K$.
+Here, $\theta_K$ denotes the maximum absolute value observed in the K-cache during calibration on an excerpt from ``The Bitter Lesson''.
+This methodology is symmetrically applied to the V-cache. \end{itemize}